gotplt/CourseProject/README.md

 using the mdoc library functions.
 Then we shall create a simplified trigram database of an an inverted index with the goal to connect it to the search capabilities.

+# Final report and code
+You can read the final report in the pdf , and see the provided final-presentation.mp4 To compile the mandoc source code you can fetch it from https://mandoc.bsd.lv/ and compile it at the same directory level as this project.

 # members
 st19 / solo project